QuantEcon/lecture-source-py/source/rst/amss3.rst

 Long Simulation
 ================

-To generate a long simulation we use the following code
+To generate a long simulation we use the following code.

-We begin by showing the code that we used in earlier lectures on the AMSS model
+We begin by showing the code that we used in earlier lectures on the AMSS model.

 Here it is